xbaonx/cr-mess/README.md

 - Start command: `npm start`

 If you prefer Docker, a sample `Dockerfile` is included.
 Ensure Node.js 18+.

+## Data storage

+- Wallet files are stored under `{DATA_DIR}/wallets/{uid}.json`.
+- `DATA_DIR` defaults to `/mnt/data` if available; otherwise falls back to `./data` inside the project during development.

+## About `backend/`

+- The `backend/` directory contains a compiled NestJS build (`dist/`) provided for reference.
+In the current setup, the Next.js API Routes inside `pages/api/` serve as the active backend for the WebView flow.
+You can keep `backend/` as documentation/reference or extract it into a separate service if you want a dedicated backend.

 ## Project Structure